Oxycodone Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Medically-assisted detox is the safest and most effective way to detox from prescription opioid drugs like oxycodone.
 Not only does a detox center provide a safe and supportive place for addicted individuals to get help, but it also provides the assistance of medical and clinical professionals who are trained to recognize and treat the symptoms of opioid withdrawal.

-During detox, clients will be evaluated to determine their physical, emotional, and psychological needs.
-A detox program is designed based on these issues and the detox protocol is continually updated as the client’s needs change.
-During this time, the medical treatment team will treat any uncomfortable symptoms of withdrawal to gradually bring the client down into a sober state of stability.
+During oxycodone detox, clients will be evaluated to determine their physical, emotional, and psychological needs.
+An oxycodone detox program is designed based on these issues and the detox protocol is continually updated as the client’s needs change.
+During this time, the medical treatment team will treat any uncomfortable symptoms of oxycodone withdrawal to gradually bring the client down into a sober state of stability.

-The withdrawal experience will vary depending on the client’s drug abuse history, current condition, and many other factors.
+The 0xycodone withdrawal timeline will vary depending on the client’s drug abuse history, current condition, and many other factors.
 Here is an overview of what a person may experience during withdrawal, although every withdrawal experience is unique.

 During drug rehab for oxycodone addiction, clients will learn more about the disease of addiction, work through the 12-step (or similar) program, learn relapse prevention strategies, and gain essential life skills that will help them stay sober.